 There are so many ways to achieve an eye catching look, perhaps go for a marble effect Ceramic worktop or even match the worktop to the cabinetry (this looks really good on an island centrepiece) If you'd rather a more subtle look perhaps go for a lighter material with a more muted tone.

-Again this is personal preference, one of the benefits of ceramic worktops, due to the fact they are engineered, it doesn't matter if you go for a light or dark colour.
-They both are equally durable to scratching and staining, unlike lighter granites that are more likely to stain.
+Again this is personal preference, Ceramic worktops are engineered so it doesn’t matter if you go for a lighter or darker colour.
+They are both equally resistant to scratching and staining, unlike lighter Granites which are more likely to stain.

 With the most popular edge profiles being a chamfer or pencil round, these both compliment the Ceramic material nicely with its 20mm thick edges.
 Both edge profiles would look especially great on an industrial style kitchen as they provide a very sleek and modern look!

 This really depends on your kitchen and the look you want to achieve.
 Our expert stonemasons are always on hand to offer advice on which colours will compliment your kitchen.
-We are also more than happy to send out actual samples of ceramic to help your decide on colour.
+We are also more than happy to send out physical samples of Ceramic to help you get a better understanding of which colours you like.

 Can't decide?
 Check out our handy walkthrough.